 2020–2021 Heinrich Hertz Fellow, University of Bonn (Lichtenberg Group for the History and Philosophy of Physics)

-2016–2020 PhD Candidate, University of Amsterdam (Institute of Physics/Vossius Center for the History of Humanities and Sciences)
+2016–2020 PhD Candidate, University of Amsterdam (Institute of Physics, Vossius Center for the History of Humanities and Sciences)

-Sjang L. Ten Hagen.
+Sjang L. ten Hagen.
 2020.
 "The Local versus the Global in the History of Relativity: The Case of Belgium."
-Science in Context, 33(3), forthcoming.
+Science in Context, 33(3), 227–250, link.

 Sjang L. ten Hagen.
 2019.
 "How 'Facts' Shaped Modern Disciplines: The Fluid Concept of Fact and the Common Origins of German Physics and Historiography."
 Historical Studies in the Natural Sciences, 49(3), 300-337, link.